 Licensing law captures this broad and long-standing contract practice and generally allows contract options, subject only to specific restrictions in federal property law and to antitrust-related restrictions on some contracts in some settings.
 As stated in the Copyright Act, federal property law precludes state law that creates rights equivalent to property rights created under copyright, but does not generally preclude contracts.
 Indeed, contracts are essential to use one's own property, even when the property is tangible, let alone when it is intangible.
 A contract defines rights between parties to the agreement, while a property right creates rights against all the world.
 They are not equivalent.
-While some may disagree in theory, courts uniformly accept this principle.
+While some theorize a different approach, courts uniformly accept this principle.

 There is an important issue here, however.
-While arguments about what the law and interface of contract and property rights should be is appropriate, limitations derived from what the law clearly is must be recognized in Article 2B.
+While arguments about what the law and interface of common sense in the relevant community] are likely to reflect the tacit ... agreement of the parties and thereby facilitate contract and property rights should be is appropriate, limitations derived from what the law clearly is must be recognized in Article 2B.
 Federal law places some specific, existing, and recognized limits on contract.
 These include restrictions on transferability of a licensee's interest, recording of transfers of copyright, and enforceability of property rights against good faith purchasers.
 A state law developed in a context created by these specific and existing rules cannot ignore them.
 While state law commercial concepts might prefer a rule that a secured creditor can create and enforce a creditor's interest in a licensee's rights, federal law precludes any transfer of a licensee's rights in a non-exclusive license without the licensor's consent.
 A default rule that ignores this preemptive provision creates true and real traps for the unwary.
 In this draft, they are avoided insofar as possible.